 This expansive library in Mount Vernon near the Washington Monument has been described as a “cathedral of books” and is considered to be one of the most beautiful libraries in the world.
 Its atrium is surrounded by five tiers of ornamental cast-iron balconies.
 The library’s 300,000 volume collection is open for perusal by the general public, and it houses an impressive amount of H.L.
 Mencken’s writings.
 It also made a cameo in the 1993 film “Sleepless in Seattle.”
 Click here for more information.

 H.L.
 Mencken House

 1524 Hollins Street

 H.L.
 Mencken live in Baltimore for more than 45 years and wrote for many city publications, including The Baltimore Sun.
 He was given the nickname the “Sage of Baltimore.”
 He lived in this brick rowhouse from 1883 until his death in 1956.
-The house is currently not open to the public, but a special commemorative plaque near the door can tell you more about its famous occupant.
+The house is currently undergoing renovations to prepare it to open as a museum dedicated to the author's life and works this winter.
 Click here for more information.